-Marriage is one of the most crucial stage that brings out several beautiful changes in your life including motherhood.
-It’s worthwhile to note how it affects your health insurance too.
+Marriage is one of the most crucial stage that brings out several beautiful changes in your life.
+It’s therefore worthwhile to note how it affects your health insurance too.

 Marriage changes a lot of things for the women.
 She leaves behind her parents, her home, her life including her name and starts with a new home, a new family, and a new name.
 Perhaps this is the reason why marriage is termed as an important milestone of a girl’s life followed by the birth of a child.
 While marriage brings about a lot of changes, one thing that also changes is your personal details.
 You change your name, your address, start including your husband instead of your father in all the documents and also your signature.
 Such a change also affects your financial portfolio because you are required to record your changes in all the investments made by you.
 Health insurance is also an important part of your financial portfolio and presents many alternatives post your marriage.